jdlafferty/gcp_nwave/ReadMe.md

-A cupy implementation of the nwave experiments.
+A cupy and FPGA implementation of the Nwave Dynamics Model.

 ## Directory Structure
 - nwave/ : implementation of nwave algorithms.